abdullahalwardi/flutter_mvvm_structure/README.md

 then change the host name in http and https. and same for ios from ..ios/Runner/info.plist, and search for flutterbooksample.com, then change the name to your host name.

+2- run these commands:
-2- run this command (flutter pub run change_app_package_name:main <your new package name>)  to change your app package name.
+flutter pub run change_app_package_name:main <your new package name>, flutter pub global run rename --bundleId <your new package name>, flutter pub global run rename --appname <your new App name>, in search replace (package:app) with (package:<your new App name>) to change your app package name and name.

 3- change app name from pubspec.yaml and from main.dart.